Updated: Aug 16

 Let's consider the innate wisdom of the impala who entered into an altered state of consciousness at the moment of contact with the predator.
 Most researchers agree that an inebriated person sustains less injuries and is more likely to survive a car crash because the intoxicant slows down their reaction time and they do not anticipate or brace for the impact.
 However, a drunk person's actions can create and perpetuate lasting harm for others that often includes fatalities and chronic injuries.
 What if humans could train themselves to relax at the moment of contact with pain or impending danger?

 I have personally experienced the miracle of the relaxed response.
 I sometimes think of the young Indigenous teen who helped me and wonder how he tells the story.
 I was shopping at the mall and entered one of those cool gadget stores.
 I'm not sure how it happened exactly, but I started choking on a beverage that I was drinking.
 It is essential that everyone knows what to do when they see a person choking.
 The easy way to remember whether to intervene is to calm down, stay silent, observe and listen for breath.
 If the person can cough, watch them carefully and refrain from talking unless communicating what you will do to help.
-If a person tries to talk while choking, it could cause them to gag.
+It's important that the person choking is not encouraged to talk.
+If a person tries to speak while choking, it could cause them to gag.
 Observation will let us know the best course of action.
 However, if the person is gagging, immediate intervention is necessary.
 I was in the latter category.
 Time seemed to slow down for me as I quickly scanned the room and saw that there were no chairs available for me to perform abdominal thrusts on myself.
 I made my way to the terrified teen employees.
 The Indigenous teen was closest to me so I made eye contact with him while pounding on my abdomen, turned around and backed into him.
-He was truly frightened, but he put his arms around my fists and together we performed the abdominal thrusts.
+He was truly frightened, but he put his arms around me, and together we performed the abdominal thrusts.
 With his assistance, the blockage cleared, and I was able to breathe again.

 When it was over, the Black teen still wanted to call 911, but I explained to him that with that type of choking, I would have been dead by the time they showed up.
 I told them that I was a health practitioner and was fine.
 I looked into the eyes of the Indigenous teen and said "thank you for saving my life."
 He was absolutely stunned and couldn't respond.
 I shocked everyone in the store because I just shook it off and walked out of the store as calmly as I walked in.
 That experience taught me that we can learn how to calm ourselves so that we can respond with a heightened sense of awareness in the midst of danger.
 Here's what happens when we don't calm down: